The science of B2B cold email subjects that convert (+ examples)

 Subject line 5: {{firstName}} how about we have a chat?

-: it’s casual and friendly.
+Why this subject line works: it’s casual and friendly.
 It doesn’t ask too much from the prospect and presents a clear action: just a quick chat.

 Subject line 6: # ideas for {{painPoint}}

-it addresses the prospect’s pain point and offers actionable solutions.
+Why this subject line works: it addresses the prospect’s pain point and offers actionable solutions.

-How you can use it: This one calls for in-depth research up front in order to understand the different pain points.
+How you can use it: This one calls for in-depth research upfront in order to understand the different pain points.
 The {{painPoint}} should be narrow and specific to your prospect.

 Subject line 7: Question about company culture @ {{companyname}}

-: it sparks the prospect’s interest without selling anything.
-This subject line was used by an HR SAAS company, so the company culture topic transitioned easily into their core offering.
+This subject line was used by an HR SAAS company, so the company culture topic transitioned easily into its core offering.

 Subject line 8: Ideas & feedback for you & {{companyname}}

-Companies are always looking for customer feedback to make their products and service better.
 This offers some genuine user feedback, which the sender transitioned into a discussion of how they could help with the company’s specific needs.

-How you can use it: Give the business legitimate and actionable feedback in your message.
+How to use it: Give the business legitimate and actionable feedback in your message.
 Add details that are relevant to them.
-Again, do some research ahead of time.

 Subject line 9: Hey {{firstName}}, congrats on your funding round

-Why this subject line works
+Why this subject line works: it is timely and specific.

-: it is timely and specific.
 This was sent by a salesperson offering a product for sales teams, so the funding round meant resources for the startup to scale their team.

 Subject line 10: Build {{companyName}} like {{commonInterest}}

-Why this subject line works
+Why this subject line works: it’s targeted and builds FOMO.

-: it’s targeted and builds FOMO.
 You already know the prospect is interested in {{commoninterest}}, and they don’t want to miss out on building their business.

-How you can use it: You’ll need to find a common interest between yourself and your prospect.
 It could be an entrepreneur, mutual connection, or even a sports team, as long as it’s relevant and sparks their interest.

 Cold email subject lines to avoid